kognetiks/kognetiks-chatbot/README.md

    - Once the installation is complete, activate the plugin by clicking 'Activate Plugin'.

 3. **API Key Configuration**
-   - After activation, head to 'Settings > Chatbot ChatGPT' in your dashboard.
+   - After activation, head to 'Settings > Kognetiks Chatbot' in your dashboard.
    - Enter your OpenAI API key here.
 (You can obtain this key from [OpenAI API Keys](https://platform.openai.com/account/api-keys) if you haven't already.)

 4. **Customizing Your Chatbot**